A Scoping Review of Synthetic Data Generation by Language Models in Biomedical Research and Application: Data Utility and Quality Perspectives: Results

 \section{Results}

 Our search and initial review resulted in 132 articles and finalized with 59 articles for this scoping review.
-XH, HW, and HR reviewed full texts of the articles and removed 73 articles due to ineligible article types (n=2), no large language model (n=7), unrelated to biomedical data generation (n=18), and not peer-reviewed and published in a journal or conference proceedings (n=46).
+XH, HW, and HR reviewed full texts of the articles and removed 73 articles due to ineligible article types ($n=2$), no large language model ($n=7$), unrelated to biomedical data generation ($n=18$), and not peer-reviewed and published in a journal or conference proceedings ($n=46$).
+Inter-rater reliability, assessed using Cohen’s $\kappa$~\cite{landis1977measurement}, indicated almost perfect agreement for both screening phases ($\kappa=0.96$ for title/abstract screening, $n=307$; $\kappa=0.95$ for full-text screening, $n=132$).
 Fifty-nine articles met our criteria and were included in our subsequent analyses.
 In terms of publication venues and formats, the included literature consists of 43 journal articles (72.9\%) and 16 peer-reviewed conference papers (27.1\%), leaving 59 studies to be included in this scoping review.
-Figure \ref{fig:Publication_trend} shows that the study number of biomedical synthetic data generation climb steadily over years.
+Figure \ref{fig:Publication_trend} shows that the study number of biomedical synthetic data generation climbs steadily over the years.
 Particularly, the substantial growth after 2022 reflects a particularly evolving trend of synthetic biomedical data generation via LLM, an emerging generation tool in recent years.

 We present an overview of recent progress in synthetic biomedical data generation and application from three perspectives, aiming to provide readers with an insightful understanding of current practices and inform future research directions: